google/shipshape/shipshape/jenkins_plugin/README.md

 3. Invoke the plugin in you project build.

- To invoke the plugin add it as a post build step in the configuration of a build of your project.
+ To invoke the plugin add it as a build step in the configuration of a build of your project.

- That is, in your project, select 'Configure' and add a 'Post Build' step in the 'Build' section.
+ That is, in your project, select 'Configure' and add a build step in the 'Build' section.
 Select Shipshape from the list; the default configuration values should work on Linux and OS X. Make sure to 'Save' before you leave the page.